jeevancsjeevancs587/Code_of_Duty_TARANGA_Glitch-mob/README.md

 Add screenshots of your website or application inside the `screenshots/` folder.

 Mention them here:
-- Screenshot 1 – Description
+- Screenshot 1 – It shows the menu of different home appliances
-- Screenshot 2 – Description
+- Screenshot 2 – It shows the user interface

 *(Screenshots are mandatory for evaluation)*